kwes/moai-search/README.md

 ```open``` type the url to go to the website, it loads the html from there

 ```search``` searchs for urls with keywords

+## other
+[inscripts](https://github.com/weblyzard/inscriptis) and [MechanicalSoup](https://github.com/MechanicalSoup/MechanicalSoup) dependices for making this possible!